 Are Security Questions Secure Enough To Protect Your Account?

-Well, the answer according to Google Security blogger Elie Bursztein, is a straight “No.” Security questions, according to the blog, are either easy-to-remember or secure, but rarely both.
-More than 75% people prefer the former making them vulnerable to getting their account hacked.
+Well, the answer according to Google Security blogger Elie Bursztein, is a straight “No.” Security questions, according to the blog, are either easy to remember or secure, but rarely both.
+More than 75% of people prefer the former making them vulnerable to hackers.
 Popular websites, like Yahoo, Hotmail, and even Facebook rely on security questions to retrieve lost passwords.
-Sometimes these questions are used as an additional layer of security against suspicious login attempts, but the effectiveness of these questions are seldom questioned.
+Sometimes these questions are used as an additional layer of security against suspicious login attempts, but the effectiveness of these questions is seldom questioned.

-Easy questions, like “What is your favorite food?” are more likely to be guessed.
-In fact, “favorite food” is the most common question set by a user, and is the most easily guessed one too.
-According to Google Security Blog, 19.7% answers were “Pizza.”
-According to them, 37% people intentionally provide false answers, but are equally likely to be guessed as the people who try to crack down these questions too think in the way the users must have.
+Questions, like “What is your favourite food?” are very easy to guess.
+In fact, “favourite food” is the most common question set by a user, apart from how easy it is to guess.
+According to Google Security Blog, 19.7% of answers were “Pizza.”
+According to them, 37% of people intentionally provide false answers that are still easy to guess.
+This is because the people who try to crack down on these questions think in the way the users must have.

 Though difficult questions are safer, they are very difficult to remember.
-An average internet user answers 2 security questions a year, so if you’ve set a difficult questions, you’ll certainly forget it in 6 long months.
-In fact, the blog too presented a statistical data supporting this argument, according to which 40% of the American citizens forgot what their security questions were, let alone the answers.
+An average internet user answers 2 security questions a year, so if you’ve set a difficult question, you’ll certainly forget it in 6 long months.
+In fact, the blog also presented statistical data supporting this argument, according to which 40% of American citizens forgot what their security questions were, let alone the answers.

 The solution?